bennyz/notes/reading/rust.md

 We can ignore specific tests with the `#[ignore]` annotation.

-If we want to run ignored testd we can do:
+If we want to run ignored tests we can do:
 ```
 $ cargo test -- --ignored
 ```